mittagessen/kraken/docs/api.rst

 Afterwards, given an image, a segmentation and the model one can perform text recognition.
 The code is identical for both legacy and baseline segmentations.
-Like for segmentation input images are auto-converted to the correct color mode, except in the case of binary models and a warning will be raised if there is a mismatch for binary input models.
+Like for segmentation input images are auto-converted to the correct color mode, except in the case of binary models for which a warning will be raised if there is a mismatch for binary input models.

 There are two methods for recognition, a basic single model call :func:`kraken.rpred.rpred` and a multi-model recognizer